-References in this section to the '1936 Act' and the '1997 Act' are references to the Income Tax Assessment Act 1936 (Cth) and the Income Tax Assessment Act 1997 (Cth) respectively.
-References to taxpayer are references to Australian resident taxpayers only.
+This summary only deals with the Australian tax considerations for potential investors and does not deal with the tax consequences in relation to other jurisdictions.
+References in this section to the "1936 Act" and the "1997 Act" are references to the Income Tax Assessment Act 1936 (Cth) and the Income Tax Assessment Act 1997 (Cth), respectively.